 Typically, when couples disagree their arguments are about the outcome of a particular issue, such as household chores, spending, annoying family members or friends, and grooming.
-When these types of issues arise frequently, they characterize a “difficult” marriage or partnership, but not necessarily an abusive one.
+When these types of issues arise frequently, they characterize a 'difficult' marriage or partnership, but not necessarily an abusive one.

 Emotional abusers, by comparison, systematically seek to control their partners and every aspect of their partners’ lives.
 Abusers demonstrate a total disregard for the wellbeing of their partners.
-In fact, abusers aim to diminish the self-worth of their partners to establish dominance.
+In fact, abusers aim to diminish the self-worth of their partners in order to establish dominance.

 Emotionally abusive relationships are primarily characterized by emotional assault.
 The victim of an emotionally abusive relationships feels worthless and inadequate.

-Your abuser achieves this with harsh criticisms, pointing out past mistakes, criticizing your birth family and generally making you feel like a horrible and worthless person.
+The abuser achieves this with harsh criticisms, pointing out past mistakes, criticizing your birth family and generally making you feel like a horrible and worthless person.

 Typically, the emotional abuser intends to break the spirit of his or her partner, although sometimes it is done unconsciously and unintentionally.
-The abuser may have grown-up in a family where those types of manipulation were commonplace, and he or she may not even realize how wrong and harmful it is using his or her power and authority to make you feel bad.
+The abuser may have grown-up in a family where these types of manipulation were commonplace, and he or she may not even realize how wrong and harmful it is using his or her power and authority to make you feel bad.

 Emotional abuse, if allowed to go unchecked will totally destroy your self-esteem and eliminate your happiness and feelings of security.